0xCardinal/CeWLio/README.md

 Perfect for penetration testers, security researchers, and anyone needing high-quality, site-specific wordlists!

 > **🤖 AI-Assisted Development**: This project was created with the help of AI tools, but solves real-world problems in web scraping and word list generation.
-Every line of code has been carefully reviewed, tested, and optimized for production use.

 ---